If you want to gain muscle, which training split works best? The Arnold split or a push/pull/legs (PPL) routine? Let’s find out.

 That’s mainly because it allows for higher quality workouts, which in turn generate a much stronger stimulus for hypertrophy.

-Arnold Split vs PPL: Final Thoughts
+PPL vs Arnold Split: Final Thoughts

 Overall, both an Arnold split and PPL routine are solid choices for late intermediate and advanced lifters who want to build muscle.